- Contemporary Crankshaft Design -

 Older crankshaft technology involved heat-treating to a higher core hardness and shotpeening the fillet radii for fatigue improvement.
 Figure 7 shows the relative fatigue strength of 4340 material from heat treating alone, heat-treating plus shotpeening, and heat treating plus nitriding.

 In the world of component design, there are competing criteria, which require the engineers to achieve a perceived optimal compromise to satisfy the requirements of their particular efforts.
 Discussions with various recognized experts in the crankshaft field make it abundantly clear that there is no ‘right’ answer, and opinions about the priorities of design criteria vary considerably.
-In contemporary racing crankshaft design, the requirements for bending and torsional stiffness (see the Stiffness vs. Strength discussion below) compete with the need for low mass moment of inertia (MMOI).
-Several crankshaft experts emphasized the fact that exotic metallurgy is no substitute for proper design, and there's little point in switching to exotics if there is no fatigue problem to be solved.
+In contemporary racing crankshaft design, the requirements for bending and torsional stiffness (see the Strength vs. Stiffness discussion below) compete with the need for low mass moment of inertia (MMOI).
+Several crankshaft experts emphasized the fact that exotic metallurgy is no substitute for proper design, and there's no point in switching to exotics if there is no fatigue problem to be solved.